taravancil/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 There's a push in the decentralization world to use Bitcoin variants as the solution for everything: databases, user identity, key distribution, even basic hosting.

-I am strongly against this due to the excessive cost of Proof-of-Work.
+I am strongly against this due to the excessive cost of Proof-of-work.

-Proof-of-Work requires every operator in the network to run throw-away computation, which costs electricity.
+Proof-of-work requires every operator in the network to run throw-away computation, which costs electricity.
 There's a technical reason for doing it, but, economically speaking, that computation acts as a kind of lottery for the operators.
-If they win the lottery, they earn some amount of Bitcoin-- so the higher Bitcoin is worth, the more electricity they're willing to spend.
+If they win the lottery, they earn some amount of Bitcoin — so the higher Bitcoin is worth, the more electricity they're willing to spend.

 This has had a predictable result!
 <a href="https://motherboard.vice.com/en_us/article/ywbbpm/bitcoin-mining-electricity-consumption-ethereum-energy-climate-change" title="One Bitcoin Transaction Now Uses as Much Energy as Your House in a Week">"One Bitcoin transaction uses as much energy as your house in a week" according to Motherboard</a>.